uglyfemcelx/node_1/README.md

 "—",
 "",
 "> i exist between signals",
-"> i don’t remember when it started",
+"> i dont remember when it started",
-"> i don’t remember if it started",
+"> i dont remember if it started",
 "",
 "> or if this is really me",
 "",